Guatemala City: The Ultimate Guide to the Best Things to Do

 Palacio National, Guatemala City

-A stunning building from the 1940s’ build in the colonial architectural style.
-Also known as the Green Palace, it used to serve as the Presidential Palace and it’s now the Palace of Culture.
+A stunning building from the 1940s built in the colonial architectural style.
+Also known as the Green Palace, it used to serve as the Presidential Palace and it’s now the Palace of Culture (Palacio Nacional).
 It’s still being used as an official building so you can’t visit it on your own.
 They have guided visits in Spanish every hour or so.
 It’s still worth visiting even if you don’t speak Spanish.
 It’s a beautiful place.

 The entrance fee is 40 GTQ.
 Open from Monday to Friday from 9 AM to 4 PM.

-3 – Plaza de la Constitution and the Sexta
+3 – Plaza de la Constitución and the Sexta

 Sexta, Guatemala City

-The city main plaza is where you’ll find the Cathedral and the National Palace.
+The city’s main plaza, also known as Parque Central, is where you’ll find the Cathedral and the National Palace.
 Built around the 18th century, you can stroll around the square, then on to the Sexta, the city center’s main commercial streets.
 In this area, you’ll find many shops and restaurants.

 On the Sexta, don’t miss the Pasaje Rubio and the Ministerio de Governacion.